balaa76/supplychain-azure-function-dataset-download/README.md

 - Add identity provider
 - Select "Microsoft"
 - In "App registration type", select "Pick an existing app registration in this directory"
+- Name or app ID : enter the web application name.<br>
+**Note** : You may need to enter the app registration ID created for the webapp instead of its name.
+And in this case, you will have to create a secret for the app registration of the web app and provide it here.
 <br>

 - Restrict access : "Require authentication"